+2.2 Steel Section

-- 2.2 Steel - (1) The steel with yield strength higher than 460N/mm2 is defined as high tensile steel. - (2) The technical delivery conditions for flat products of high strength quenched and tempered steels should conform to EN 10025-6. - (3) The technical delivery conditions of high tensile steel plates manufactured from thermomechanically controlled process should comply with EN 10149-2. - (4) The strength classes of steel given in Table 2.3 should be conformed to for the design of concrete filled steel tubular members.
+- (1) Steel sections with yield strength higher than 460N/mm is defined as high tensile steel. - (2) The technical delivery conditions for flat products of high strength quenched and tempered steels should conform to EN 10025-6. - (3) The technical delivery conditions of high tensile steel plates manufactured from thermomechanically controlled process should comply with EN 10149-2. - (4) The strength classes of steel given in Table 2.3 should be conformed to for the design of composite members.